Disorder-free localization in quantum walks: Matrix Product States Formalism

-We perform a numerically exact time evolution employing the above ansatz up to $t=100$ time steps.
-In our simulations, we choose the truncation tolerance as $\delta = 10^{-8}$.
-The maximum bond dimension at the end of the simulations becomes $D \sim 900$ for the bond in the middle of the chain where the quantum walker starts at $t=0$.
-As seen from Eq.~\eqref{eq:EEmps}, bond dimension and entanglement entropy are directly related.
-In Fig.~\ref{fig:A1}, we show how the von Neuman entropy between bi-partite partitions at the $n^{\text{th}}$ site, $S_n$, changes along the chain at $t=100$.
-For all the non-zero values of the interaction strength, $S_n$ is maximized around the initial site, and drops to zero near both ends (Fig.~\ref{fig:A1}(a)).
-As the interaction strength $\phi$ increases, spread of the entanglement is suppressed.
-In Fig.~\ref{fig:A1}(b), we show how $S_n$ varies with $\phi$ for different partitionings of the spin chain at $t=100$.
-The result for the partitioning at the origin (site $n=0$) is shown in Fig.~\ref{fig:fig4}(b), aswell.
+In Fig.~\ref{fig:eEnt}~(a), we show how the coefficients $A$ and $B$ change with the interaction strength, $\phi$.
+The contribution of the logarithmic growth, $A$, increases with $\phi$, whereas the linear contribution, $B$, decreases.
+Therefore, as the walker gets more localized, the sub-linear growth of the entanglement prevails.} In Fig.~\ref{fig:eEnt}~(b), we show how $S_n$ varies with $\phi$ for different partitionings of the spin chain at $t=100$.
+The result for the partitioning at the origin (site $n=0$) is shown in Fig.~\ref{fig:fig4}(b), as well.
 When the chain is split in the middle, $S_n$ monotonically increases with increasing $\phi$.
 For $n\ne 0$, $S_n$ depends on the localization of the quantum walker.
 Near the origin, $S_n$ is generally higher in the regime where the walker is partially localized, whereas it converges to its minimum value when the walker is exponentially localized.

 We also note that for finite system calculations the entanglement entropy saturates at values that scale with the size of the system which implies a volume law for the model.
 The saturation of $S(t)$ is shown in Fig.~\ref{fig:A2}(a) for different values of $\phi$ and a system with $N=15$.
 For this system size, the saturation takes $t \sim 10^2-10^3$ depending on the localization of the walker.
 The strongly localized ($\phi>\pi/4$) systems saturate faster than partially localized ($\phi<\pi/4$) ones but the saturation value is determined by the system size.
 The scaling of the long-time value of $S$ with $N$ is shown in Fig.~\ref{fig:A2}(b) where the entropy per sites converges to a constant value.